grumpypixel/msfs2020-gopilot/README.md

 The gopilot.exe starts a local web server which you can connect to with a browser.

-So open the browser of your choice and type the following into the address bar:
+Now open the browser of your choice and type the following into the address bar:

 ```console
 http://localhost:8888/